 Ricotta making the old ways

-To make ricotta cheese, let us go back to when I made cheese in our previous article, Compare cheese making, at the end of which I have collected the whey and placed it in the large kettle and I was ready to make ricotta, so, let us start making ricotta cheese my grandma way.
+To make ricotta cheese, let us go back to when I made cheese in Compare cheese making, at the end of which I have collected the whey and placed it in the large kettle and I was ready to make ricotta, so, let us start making ricotta cheese my grandma way.